 City Hopper Scenic Helicopter Tour of Cape Town

-At 122 €, the City Hopper delivers a full 50 min to 1h in the air with a 5/5 rating, the lowest entry price of all 6 tours.
+At 122 €, the City Hopper by Cape Town Helicopters delivers 50 min in the air, the lowest entry price for a flight of this duration.

-The Cape Peninsula tour runs 1.5h at 460 €, covering the most airtime and the widest stretch of coastline of any option available.
+The Cape Peninsula tour runs 1.5h at 460 €, offering the longest airtime and most extensive coastal coverage available in the region.

-The Robben Island flyover at 184 € puts the UNESCO World Heritage site directly below you, a sight you can't replicate from the ferry.
+The Robben Island flyover at 184 € puts the UNESCO World Heritage site directly below you for a perspective impossible to get from the ground.

-At 252 €, the Two Oceans tour is the only mid-range flight that positions you above the convergence point of the Atlantic and Indian Oceans.
+At 252 €, the Two Oceans tour positions you exactly above the convergence point of the Atlantic and Indian Oceans.

 | Month | Temperature | Rainfall | Conditions |